Culture of Indonesia: Foods

 Nasi Goreng, a classic Indonesian fried rice dish, cooked with vegetables, meat, and bumbu (seasoning).

-Sate, a popular Indonesian dish featuring skewered and grilled meat, served with a savory peanut sauce.
+Sate, a popular Indonesian dish featuring skewered and grilled meat, served with a savoury peanut sauce.
 Originating from Java, its popularity has increased across Southeast Asia.

 Soto, a traditional soup made with rich broth, tender meat, and fresh vegetables, often served with rice and various toppings.

 Gado-gado, A traditional Indonesian salad with a mix of fresh vegetables, tofu, and tempeh, all topped with peanut sauce.